IRFM/D0FUS/README.md

 ## Prerequisites

-D0FUS is a code developed in Python.
-To open it, the author recommends using Spyder, but any other Python executor will suffice.
-The code uses the following librarys, which will need to be installed on first execution if not already present:
+D0FUS is a code fully developed in Python.
+To use it, the author recommends using Spyder, but any other Python executor will suffice.
+The code uses the following librarys:

 * os
 * math